TurtleNetwork/TurtleNetwork.github.io/_nodeowners/how-to-setup-a-new-node.md

   Details                                   | Configuration
   ----------------------------------------- | ----------------------
-  **Operating System;**                     | Ubuntu 16.04 or 18.04
+  **Operating System:**                     | Ubuntu 16.04 or 18.04
   **Hosting type**                          | VPS
   \- CPU                                    | 1 CPU vCores
   \- Memory                                 | 3 GB Memory
   \- Storage                                | 50GB (SSD preferred)
-  **Configuration;**                        | Static IP Required
+  **Configuration:**                        | Static IP Required
-  **Access;**                               | Root access required **TurtleNetwork (TN) required for a node**| 1 000 TN
+  **Access:**                               | Root access required **TurtleNetwork (TN) required for a node**| 1 000 TN

-2. Fully patch the Operating System (OS): Login as 'root' and execute the following commands;
+2. Fully patch the Operating System (OS): Login as 'root' and execute the following commands:
     - `sudo apt-get update` \# Fetches the list of available updates
     - `sudo apt-get upgrade` \# Strictly upgrades the current packages
     - Reboot

-3. Create a local App user with sudo rights (more secure than using root)
+3. Create a local App user with sudo rights (more secure than using root):
     -   Issue the following command: `adduser *username*` (replace username with the required username) & it will prompt to set a password.
     -   Add the new username into the sudo group with the following command:
         `usermod -aG sudo username` (replace username with the required username)
     -   logout as root.

 ## Turtle Network Node Setup -- Step 1

 **Note:** All terminal sessions and commands from this point, will be done with the new 'username' created in 2.3.

-1. Install the JRE 1.8 (64-bit version) with the following commands;
+1. Install the JRE 1.8 (64-bit version) with the following commands:
     -   `sudo apt-get install openjdk-8-jre`
     -   `sudo apt-get install openjdk-8-jdk`
     -   **Note.** Oracle JRE 8 with 64-bit version is required

-2. Check the installation with the following command;
+2. Check the installation with the following command:

-    -   `java -version` and the output should show the below & note that versions might differ;
+    -   `java -version` and the output should show the below & note that versions might differ:

 > "java version \"1.8.0\_74\"
 >